Learn about many of the available medications in our database.

 Breast-feeding: It is not known if gilteritinib passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Women are advised to avoid breast-feeding while taking this medication and for 2 months after taking the last dose.

 Children: The safety and effectiveness of using this medication have not been established for children.

 What other drugs could interact with this medication?

 There may be an interaction between gilteritinib and any of the following: